sudhirsrinivasan/HugoSite/content/posts/how-this-works.md

 # Introduction

-This is my first and also a post on how this website is built.
+This is my first  post on how this website is built.
 I am planning to  documenting the progress of how I am setting things up.
 I am writing this so my kids can use this :) so hoping the explanations are detailed enough.

 # Choices I made
-## Build vs use blogging software
+## Build/host my website vs use blogging software
 I considered various blog/email software like medium and substack but decided to build my own site rather than use blog/email sites like [Medium](https://medium.com/)   or [Substack](https://substack.com/).
 <!--- TODO - Potential Post here --->